alex-wap/100-days-of-code/log.md

 **Work**: I submitted an Alexa skill to be published on the Amazon Alexa store.

-**Thoughts** My to do list is long.
+**Thoughts**: My to do list is long.
 I need to brush up on my algorithms as well as OOP concepts.
 I started work on a website for a non profit organization YPC.

-**Link(s) to work**
+**Links**

 1. [Previous Alexa Skills](https://www.alexaskillstore.com/developer/Alex-W)
 2. [GitHub Repo for Skill](https://github.com/alex-wap/alexa_skills/tree/master/trombone)